-Are you a buy-and-hold type of trader?
+Are you a buy-and-hold type investor?
 Perhaps you like to sell premium using defined-risk spreads or naked options?
 Regardless of your trading style, how do you know which account is right for you?
-What account types and trading levels do tastyworks provide?
-Well, read on you'll be dinging (the sound of a filled order) in no time.
+What account types and trading levels does tastytrade provide?
+Read on, and you'll be filling orders in no time.

 First, there are two account types: cash accounts and margin accounts.
-You can trade within both account types, but there are significant differences between the two with what you can do.
+You can trade within both account types, but there are differences between the trading strategies allowed.
 The tables displayed below go over the allowable strategies in each account type.

 What can I trade in a cash account?

-You may buy stock, buy options, sell cash-secured puts, sell covered calls in a cash account.
+You may buy stock, buy options, sell cash-secured puts, sell covered calls, and trade cryptocurrencies in a cash account.

 What can I not trade in a cash account?

-You cannot short stock, ETFs, trade defined-risk spreads, sell uncovered options (calls), and trade futures in a cash account.
+You cannot short stock or ETFs, trade defined-risk spreads, sell uncovered options (calls), and trade futures in a cash account.

 Permissible strategies in a cash account